sidharthv96/blog/content/posts/payment.md

 So I tried this out and it worked seamlessly!
 Now my bank will issue the FIRC as they are doing the conversion.

-Until Revolut comes to India with their borderless account, this seems like the best choice (legally 😉).
+~~Until Revolut comes to India with their borderless account, this seems like the best choice (legally 😉).~~ We have a winner down below!

+---

+Edit on 15-July-2021

+## OysterHR

+I tried [OysterHR](https://oysterhr.com/) because an acquaintance works there.
+They provide a London account to deposit the funds and the exact amount deposited was credited to my account in GBP.
+No interbank fees or Transfer charges.

+So with direct GBP in my account without any transfer charges, this seems to be the sweet spot for now.

 ---